 Instead of 20+ sets in one workout, PPL spreads volume across two sessions (10–12 sets each), improving performance.

-Push muscles don't interfere with pull or leg day, allowing full recovery between sessions.
+Push muscles get less interference from pull or leg days, which can help with recovery between sessions.

 Flexible Scheduling